-- Reading from and manipulating form elements is not fully supported. - Access to SVG specific members of DOM-elements is limited.
-Other compound formats, like MathML, are not specifically supported. - Coordinates (e.g. retrieved via getClientRects) are relative to their pages, which might lead to unexpected results in some situations. - Redirects (e.g. changing window.location) are not possible. - After setting a CSS short-hand, the long hand values cannot be retrieved.
+- DOM access to elements inside embedded SVGs may be subject to minor limitations.
+Reading from and manipulating form elements is not fully supported.
+Specific features of other compound formats, like MathML, are not specifically supported. - Coordinates (e.g. retrieved via getClientRects) are relative to their pages, which might lead to unexpected results in some situations. - Redirects (e.g. changing window.location) are not possible. - After setting a CSS short-hand, the long hand values cannot be retrieved.